Umbrella Insurance - How it Works & What it Covers

 • Personal liability situations

-Bodily injury liability covers the injuries sustained by another person because of the accident.
+Bodily injury liability covers the injuries sustained by another person because of an accident.
 Examples include the cost of medical bills and/or liability claims due to injuries caused by:

 • A serious auto accident where you're at fault